 How to find a good job in Whistler

-- Pique online magazine, as mentioned above the classifieds section of the Pique is where a lot of businesses will advertise available jobs
+- Pique online magazine, as mentioned above.
+The classifieds section of the Pique is where a lot of businesses will advertise available jobs

 - Craigslist – not as popular in Whistler as it is elsewhere in Canada, you will likely find short-term jobs listed here